 The good news is that cellular regeneration and rebirth is spurred by physical activity.
 We also know that exercise builds muscle, and more muscle cells equals more mitochondria.
 Endurance training can boost mitochondria mass by 60 to 70 percent, reversing the typical aging process and creating a relative surplus of mitochondria compared to sedentary people.

 This helps explain why a growing number of runners are living full and active lifestyles well into their 90’s and beyond.
-More and more women especially are finding increased speed and strength as they age.
+Women especially are finding increased speed and strength as they age.
 I see this often in my own triathlon competitions – women in their 60’s, 70’s, and even 80’s posting amazingly fast race times.

 Turning back the clock

 There are several common factors amongst the majority of the amazing older athletes we see.
-Here are three of them that you too can incorporate into your life:
+Here are four of them that you too can incorporate into your life:

 Use your imagination.
 Picture yourself 20 years from now…what will you be doing, and how will you be using the regenerative power of exercise to keep your body running like a Cadillac instead of a Vespa?
 See yourself being consistent for many years to come, and establish positive patterns now that will support an active lifestyle far into your future.